27 April 2016

-One other point: you may or may not agree with Joshua’s belief in the much-debated Prince Tudor theory as the generative force behind the sonnets.
-I respectfully decline to get into this subject here – some questions are best left unanswered, even after 400 years.
-But agreed-with or not, it’s an interesting approach to an Oxfordian reading of the sonnets, and in this particular case the premise has been highlighted by Joshua’s choices in interpretation and emphasis, as he reduced the fourteen-line poems to four-line tweets.
+You may or may not agree with Joshua’s belief in the much-debated Prince Tudor theory as the generative force behind my Sonnets.
+I have explained my own (lack of) public position at Regarding Prince Tudor, a page in my About menu.
+Regardless of your own thinking it’s an interesting approach to an Oxfordian reading of the Sonnets, and in this case the premise is highlighted by Joshua’s choices in interpretation and emphasis, as he reduced the fourteen-line poems to four-line tweets.

 Here’s Sonnet 76 as an appetizer, chosen by Joshua.